Curried Cauliflower Soup with Crispy Onions is not only creamy and delicious, it’s also Paleo,vegetarian and gluten free!

 Spencer loved…loved this soup!
 Ok, so he’s easy to please.
 But when he points the spoon at the bowl and nods his head because his mouth is full, that’s a good sign.

 I keep my Indian spices in this little tin.
 I love the colors.
 I use them all the time, not just for Indian food.
 Curry powder comes in hundreds of different blends, I used 2 tablespoons of a mild version and it was perfectly spiced for my 12 year old.
 Not too hot, just a nice finish.
 Use less or more depending on your taste.
 Crispy onions-I never make enough.
 I should make a note of that.
+If you’re looking for more vegetarian or vegan recipes, try Butternut Squash with Toasted Cashews, Wild Mushroom or Vichyssoise.

 - 1 head cauliflower (2 pounds)

 - 1 stick, 4 ounces unsalted butter, ghee or a combination of both, divided.
+(For vegan, use coconut oil)

 - 1 leek, white and light green parts only, halved lengthwise, sliced thin and washed throughly.